The Bossy Kitchen

 If you use a food processor:

-• In a food processor, place flour, salt, sugar and baking powder together.
+• In a food processor, place flour, salt, and sugar together.

 • Add butter and pulse 3-4 times or until you obtain a dough that has a sandy texture.

-• Add egg and pulse few more times until you obtain a dough.
+• Add egg and pulse a few more times until you obtain a dough.

-• Shape the dough into a thick disk, wrap in plastic and refrigerate for 30 minutes.
+• Shape the dough into a thick disk, wrap it in plastic, and refrigerate for 30 minutes.

 • Beat the eggs until frothy, then add the sugar and the zest of the lemon.
 Beat again until creamy.
 Incorporate the ground walnuts.